KennySoh/Technical-Interview/goals.md

 - Mastery of front end web
 - Mastery of Django

-## Overarching Career Goals for 2020:
+## Overarching Career Goals for 2021:
-- Django JWT token User Auth Service
-- Vue.js
-- Database Refactoring, Backup and Migrations
-- CICD Jenkins setup?
-- Django Unti Test
-- Microservice Queue Broker?

-# 7 Aug 2020
+Taking on an EM role.
+- leading a team along the same drum beat.
+- Consolidating knowledge of different hard technical knowledge.
+- Gaining skills in Flutter , Huge focus here to build up mobile front end skills along side web .
+- Gaining skills in AWS and its different backup services.
+- Gaining skills in Spring Boat

+# 16 Feb 2021
 ### DeadLines:
-- [ ] SPH
-- [ ] OFFICE 3.0
+- [ ] Start the Flutter udemy course.

 ### Things I'll Do in the Future: